orempel/twiboot/README.md

 ## Roadmap ##
 Some ideas that I want to investigate / implement in twiboot:
-- [ ] do not use interrupts and remove vector table to save flash space
-- [ ] find a way to not rely on TWI clock stretching during write access
+- find a way to not rely on TWI clock stretching during write access
-- [ ] support AVR TINYs (USI peripheral, no bootloader fuse, no Read-While-Write flash)
+- support AVR TINYs (USI peripheral, no bootloader fuse, no Read-While-Write flash)